More doctors treating aching joints with stem cells, even though treatment is costly, unproven and relief is only temporary

 In May, Calgary’s Dr. Storek, with co-authors Drs.
-Andrew Daly and Sharon LeClercq, will publish a report in the Canadian Medical Association Journal, reviewing the challenges of integrating the treatment in Canadian hospitals, given that stem cell transplantation programs are set up to treat patients with malignant cancers.
+LeClercq and Andrew Daly, will publish a report in the Canadian Medical Association Journal, reviewing the challenges of integrating the treatment in Canadian hospitals, given that stem cell transplantation programs are set up to treat patients with malignant cancers.
+Dr, Storek also

 Dan Muscat, whose recovery continues, is delighted that more scleroderma patients are getting the treatment.
 “I’m trying to get the word out.
 This should be an option for people when they are diagnosed.”

 Dr. Antoine Hakim, one of Canada’s truly inspirational medical leaders, is this year’s winner of the Gairdner Wightman Award.